sagivnet/FactsService/README.md

 > Configurations: You need to have a file named: .env in folder: Backend Contatins:

-- DB_URI        =  An Atlas MongoDB connection credentials URI
+- DB_URI        =  <'An Atlas MongoDB connection credentials URI'>
-- TOKEN_SECRET  =  A random string which is used as a private key for Bycryptjs passwords RSA encryption system
+- TOKEN_SECRET  =  <'A random string which is used as a private key for Bycryptjs passwords RSA encryption system'>

 > Backend setup